Data Processing Agreement

 12.2.
 The following personal data is collected on a regular basis:

 • User’s email address or account name, user-generated password

-• Product's IP address (both WAN and LAN)
+• IP or ethernet address (both WAN and LAN)

 • Also collected, but anonymized by the product before transmission to the cloud: BSSIDs of Wi-Fi Access Points that the product can see (used for debugging purposes)

-The personal data transferred may include the following categories of data, as determined by Company in its sole discretion: Account name, first name, last name, street address, city, state, postal code, country, phone number, country code, location of the device (derived from IP address, supplied by user, other mechanisms), product’s MAC address, SSID of user’s Wi-Fi network, Wi-Fi network password, device schedules, device type, browser type, operating system and application version, geolocation of the mobile device associated with the connected device, and certain other device properties.
+The personal data processed may also include the following, as determined by Ayla’s customer in its sole discretion: Account name, first name, last name, street address, city, state, postal code, country, phone number, country code, location of the device (derived from IP address, supplied by the user, other mechanisms), product’s MAC address, SSID of user’s Wi-Fi network, device schedules, device type, browser type, operating system, and application version and certain other device properties (e.g. status of sensors, the status of control settings, etc.), and geolocation of the mobile device associated with the connected device.